 This website really makes no sense, but its raw code feel and what seems like the schematics for some type of technological atrocity make it entertaining to poke around.
 Why did someone make this?
 I have no idea.

 4.The Boohbah Zone

-From what I’ve gathered the site is for meditation, except you’re suppose to meditate on all that is painful in the world.
-The visuals are pure hell-bliss, and for that reason if you poke around one of these sites, I’d highly suggest this one.
+From what I’ve gathered, the site is for meditation, except you’re supposed to meditate on all that is painful in the world.
+The visuals are pure hell-bliss, and for that reason, if you poke around one of these sites, I’d highly suggest this one.